Judge removes DA from rape case against surgeon, girlfriend

 SANTA ANA, Calif.
-(AP) - The Orange County District Attorney’s Office has been removed from handling the criminal case against a prominent surgeon and his girlfriend accused of drugging and raping several women.
+(AP) - The Orange County District Attorney’s Office has been removed from handling the criminal case against a reality TV doctor and his girlfriend accused of drugging and raping several women.

 The judge on Thursday took the rare step of determining that local prosecutors must be disqualified after noting that District Attorney Todd Spitzer has accused his predecessor of “manufacturing” the case against Dr. Grant Robicheaux and Cerissa Riley, the Orange County Register reported.